Quasicrystalline Analogue of the Haldane Model: Approximant Analysis

+For both approximants, the degeneracy at the Dirac point is not quite exact (although this appears to be the case with the energy resolution of Fig. \ref{Fig:Spectral_Approx_Na3}).
+This is because, as with $H_W$, the approximant Hamiltonian weakly couples between states that are uncoupled in the quasicrystalline system; see Appendix \ref{App:Approximant_Symmetries} for further details.
+This opens gaps of $\sim 10^{-5} E_R$ and $\sim10^{-7}E_R$ respectively for $N_{\rm a}\!=\!3$ and $N_{\rm a}\!=\!7$.

-Setting $N_{\rm a}=3$, we obtain the approximant bandstructure [see example in Fig. \ref{Fig:Approximant_Bandstructure}] by numerically diagonalising the Bloch Hamiltonian $\widetilde{H}_\mathbf{q} = \textrm{e}^{\textrm{i}\mathbf{q}\cdot\mathbf{r}} \widetilde{H} \textrm{e}^{-\textrm{i}\mathbf{q}\cdot\mathbf{r}}$ for a set of points $\{\mathbf{q}\}$ in the BZ.
-We find an energy gap $\Delta E$ in the density of states, as predicted from the QBZ analysis.
+Having established that the approximant systems give energy spectra consistent with our quasicrystalline results, we proceed to investigate the topology of our model by analysing approximants throughout the parameter space of $U$ and $V$.
+Setting $N_{\rm a}\!=\!3$, at each value of $U$ and $V$ we obtain the approximant bandstructure for a mesh of $31\times 31$ points $\mathbf{k}$ in the BZ (our results are converged with respect to increasing the density of the mesh).
+An example bandstructure is plotted in Fig. \ref{Fig:Approximant_Bandstructure}.
+We generally find an energy gap $\Delta E$ in the density of states, as predicted from the QBZ analysis.
 We compute the Berry curvature and Chern number summed over all the bands below the energy gap following the methodology of \cite{Fukui_Chern_2005}.
-Repeating this for different coupling strengths $U$ and $V$, we construct the phase diagram of the system in parameter space [Fig. \ref{Fig:Phase_Diagram}].
+(Due to crossings and touchings of bands, the Chern numbers of the bands individually are not well-defined.)
+We find the phase diagram depicted in Fig. \ref{Fig:Phase_Diagram}.
 This displays a large topological region with $\mathcal{C}=1$, confirming our analysis in Sec. \ref{Sec:PlaneWave}, and also demonstrating that the topological properties persist beyond the weak-coupling limit.
-In Appendix \ref{App:Trends}, by investigating the variation of $\Delta E$ and the size of the topological region in parameter space for increasingly accurate approximants (larger $N_{\rm a}$), we show that these topological properties will be preserved in the quasicrystalline limit $N_{\rm a}\to\infty$.
+We note that although our calculations here and in Section \ref{Sec:PlaneWave} are for edge-less geometries, one may naturally expect to find localised boundary modes if the model is implemented in a finite geometry, as with any topological system.
+In Appendix \ref{App:Trends}, by investigating the variation of $\Delta E$ and the extent of the topological region in parameter space for increasingly accurate approximants (larger $N_{\rm a}$), we show that these topological properties will be preserved in the quasicrystalline limit $N_{\rm a}\to\infty$.